csc-training/hpc-python/docs/mooc/python-and-performance/prerequisities.md

 <!-- Short description:

-In this article, we discuss what you need to know beforehand in order to  be able to grasp the contents, as well as how the course is structured
+In this article, we discuss what you need to know beforehand in order to fully benefit from the course and explain how the course is structured.

 -->

 In order to succeed in this course, you need to know few things beforehand.

-Generally, this course is aimed for people who already know how the program with Python, i.e. we won't be teaching Python programming as such.
-However, you do not need to be an expert in Python programming.
-Most importantly, you should be familiar with:
+First, this course is aimed at people who already know how to program in Python. **We will not be teaching Python programming as such.** However, that said, you do not need to be an expert in Python programming either.

+We expect you to be familiar (and comfortable) with:

 - Python syntax
 - Basic built-in datastructures (lists, tuples and dictionaries)